ademisaint/MultichainCryptoWalletDocs/methods/encryptions/decrypt-encrypted-json.md

 # Decrypt Encrypted JSON

-This feature enables the decryption of encrypted JSONs, also known as keystore.
+This method enables the decryption of encrypted JSONs, also known as keystore.

 ```js
 // decrypting encrypted JSON.